-Eating well does not necessarily mean spending lots of time in the kitchen: many nutritious foods are great for snacking, or can be prepared very quickly.
+Eating well while breastfeeding or producing breastmilk, does not necessarily mean spending lots of time in the kitchen: many nutritious foods are great for snacking, or can be prepared very quickly.
 You may find it easier to ‘eat to hunger’, choosing foods that keep you feeling energetic!

 Breastfeeding women can often feel thirsty, so make sure you drink enough fluids (water, milk and unsweetened fruit juice are good options) and always have a drink at hand when you settle down to feed your baby.
 Drink to satisfy your thirst, but don’t overdo it – there is no proven link between fluid intake and milk supply.

 Breastfeeding women are more at risk of vitamin D deficiency.
 90% of the body’s vitamin D is made in the skin with the help of sunlight.
 Your GP or health visitor can advise you on vitamin D supplements.

 In short, what you eat does affect your breastmilk.
 Understanding what you should eat to support your breastmilk production will help in a successful breastfeeding journey.